Intelliswift Pioneers Practical Adoption of Acceptance Test-Driven Development

 What is the manifesto for Agile Software Development?

 Information systems development projects have a reputation for failing to deliver business requirements, meet cost, quality and time targets, or realize benefits, despite 30 years of research and development of best practices.
 Of late, the adoption of Agility has promoted joint application development methodologies with high user involvement in software build decisions.
 These methods promote continuous monitoring and adapting of deliverables to meet fixed benefits.
 It promotes individuals and interactions over processes and tools to help us choose working software instead of comprehensive documentation.
 Agile recommends customer collaboration instead of long-drawn contract negotiation.
-The game changer in Agile adoption is that it enables service providers to quickly respond to changes instead of following a plan and occasionally end up in a surprise failure.
+The game-changer in Agile adoption is that it enables service providers to quickly respond to changes instead of following a plan and occasionally end up in a surprise failure.

 The Traditional Acceptance Testing

-Acceptance testing is performed to determine whether or not the software system has met the requirement specifications.
-The main purpose is to evaluate the system's compliance with the business requirements and verify whether it has met the required criteria for delivery to end users.
+Acceptance testing is performed to determine whether or not the software system has met the required specifications.
+The main purpose is to evaluate the system's compliance with the business requirements and verify whether it has met the required criteria for delivery to end-users.
 Some forms of acceptance testing that are adopted across the industry are User Acceptance Testing, Business Acceptance Testing, Alpha Testing, and Beta Testing.
 The traditional approaches for acceptance testing are manual acceptance testing, wherein the user executes the system manually using his creativity.
 The other flavor is acceptance testing with GUI Test Drivers, wherein tools are used to do functional/acceptance testing through a user interface such as a native GUI or web interface.
 The drawbacks of both of the above two approaches are that these are expensive, error-prone, and not repeatable.

 Why all the buzz around Acceptance Test-Driven Development?